Three Main Street America Staff members standing in front of a mural in Marion, Iowa.

 Learning Objectives:

-• Integrate Quantitative and Qualitative Insights — Analyze market data snapshots alongside community focus‑group feedback to uncover key trends, challenges, and opportunities for downtown transformation.
+• Explore Quantitative and Qualitative Insights: Analyze market data snapshots alongside community focus‑group feedback to uncover key trends, challenges, and opportunities for downtown transformation.

-• Generate and Justify Strategic Options — In teams, generate transformation strategy options grounded in the combined data and observations, clearly articulating the rationale behind each option.
+• Generate and Justify Strategic Options: Generate transformation strategy options grounded in the combined data and observations, clearly articulating the rationale behind each option.

-• Foster Collaborative Local Application — Collaborate to adapt the community transformation process for participants’ home communities, ensuring collaboration, accountability, and clear next steps beyond the workshop.
+• Foster Collaborative Local Application: Adapt the community transformation process for participants’ home communities using custom data snapshot reports, ensuring collaboration, accountability, and clear next steps beyond the workshop.

 Who Should Participate

-• Local Main Street program staff who steer day‑to‑day district initiatives
+• Local Main Street leaders & downtown coordinators who steer day‑to‑day district initiatives

 • Economic development directors & city planners responsible for shaping broader growth strategies